Museo Sugbo is a museum in Cebu City that houses all kinds of artifacts gathered from the different islands in Cebu.

 The Politics Gallery pays homage to Vicente Rama, the first Mayor in Cebu history.

-Since Cebu has one of the biggest media presence in the Philippines, a couple of Museo Sugbo artifacts dedicated to journalists, photographers, and editors can be found at the Media Gallery.
+A couple of Museo Sugbo artifacts dedicated to journalists, photographers, and editors can be found at the Media Gallery.
 These include equipment used by some of the biggest media entities in the city as well as profiles of notable writers throughout the years.

 The Media Gallery has a lot of equipment that was used by the many newspaper establishments in Cebu province.